-Beyond logging and habitat destruction, tree mortality rates have increased in many forests around the world over the past few decades, likely as a result of climate change and associated stressors, such as higher occurrences of insect outbreaks, wildfires, heat waves, and frosts (Allen et al. 2010; BGCI 2021).
+Beyond logging and habitat destruction, tree mortality rates have increased in forests around the world over the past few decades, likely as a result of climate change and associated stressors, such as higher occurrences of insect outbreaks, wildfires, heat waves, and frosts (Allen et al. 2010; BGCI 2021).
 Sustained declines in fruit and seed production, the most common harvest of tree crops, precede tree death (Pesendorfer et al. 2019).
 Thus, decreasing tree crop yields over time could signal the impacts of climate change.
 In addition, interannual yield variation is higher in woody than in herbaceous crops, independent of pollinator dependence and harvest organ (Gleiser et al. 2021).
 Although comparative studies on the susceptibility of different plant growth forms to climate change are lacking, a recent study has revealed that herbaceous plants have been more tolerant to frost than woody plants over evolutionary time (Klimeš et al. 2022).
 This differential susceptibility could be due to frost-caused xylem embolism and cavitation, which could trigger wood dieback (Martínez-Vilalta and Pockman 2002; Mayr et al. 2003).
 Because one of the consequences of climate change is an increasing incidence of spring-frost damage due to advances in spring phenology (Lamichhane 2021), this could be one of the contributing factors behind the differential yield decline of tree crops compared to that of herbaceous crops.
 Even though frosts can ruin the harvest of an annual herbaceous crop, re-sowing during the same or the year following the crop’s failure would restore prior yields.
 Also, the short lifespan and high relevance of several herbaceous plants as basic staple crops make their genetic manipulation more short-term amenable and profitable than most long-lived perennial plants (McCown 2000), resulting in the production of new crop varieties that can adapt rapidly to a changing climate (Henry 2020).
 Interestingly, the two crops showing the lowest probability of yield decline were maize and wheat (Fig. S2), two of the most genetically engineered crops (Takeda and Matsuoka 2008).